-- Finalise FAVA approval, based on feedback from decision maker - Completion of applicable FAVA approval letter - Update Authorised Land Use to Permitted Land Use - Schedule FEP Audit (if required) - Confirmation with applicant and their representative that proposal has been approved, including explanation of conditions of approval

-• File all documentation in the shareholder folder.
+- Finalise FAVA approval, based on feedback from decision maker - Completion of applicable FAVA approval letter - Update Authorised Land Use to Permitted Land Use - Schedule FEP Audit (if required) - Confirmation with applicant and their representative that proposal has been approved, including explanation of conditions of approval - File all documentation in the shareholder folder. - Arrange for a meeting with Shareholder and nutrient budget consultant (if required) to ensure conditions of FAVA approval are fully understood.